Stupv/collabmd-aie/README.md

 npm run test:e2e
 ```

-Playwright boots the full app against the `test-vault/` directory and verifies the file explorer, editor, preview, comments, collaboration, chat, outline, and scroll sync flows.
+Playwright boots the full app against the `test-vault/` directory and verifies the file explorer, editor, preview, collaboration, chat, outline, and scroll sync flows.

 ### All tests